traneio/ndbc/README.md

 ## `Future` to the rescue

-`Future` is an abstraction to deal with asynchronicity without blocking threads.
+A `Future` is an abstraction to deal with asynchronicity without blocking threads.
 The primary usage for `Future`s on the JVM is to perform IO operations.
 Bringing this idea to the previous example, the code would be something like:

 ```
 Future<List<String>> lines = Files.readAllLines(Paths.get(file.toURI()));